cpolish/c-terminal/README.md

 - rm
 - mv (renaming files)

-To exit the terminal, type 'exit'
+To exit the terminal, type 'exit'.